scheron/bot-doc/assets/en/creating-connection.md

 ### SIMBA <Anchor :ids="['tc.MOEX_FUT_OPT.SIMBA']" />

 This connection consists of 3 streams.
 This is designed to separate rarely used options.
+It is recommended NOT to enable FAST streams with SIMBA streams at the same time.

 #### Futures Definitions